danpellegrino/Dan_Portfolio/README.md

 # About Me

-Hi I'm Daniel Pellegrino, I'm currently a sophomore Computer & Information Sciences student attending SUNY Polytechnic Institute.
+Hi I'm Daniel Pellegrino, I'm currently a junior Computer & Information Sciences student attending SUNY Polytechnic Institute.
 I've had a background in coding since my freshman year in high school and have been working on multiple projects over that timespan.

 Over these past few years, I've self-taught myself coding techniques ontop of the ones I've learned in college.